katblankart/katblankart.github.io/_pages/workinprogress.md

 ## Innovators & innovation policy in health care

-- **To Seek Program Accreditation, Innovation, or Both? – Examining the Interdependencies in Specialized Cancer Care**, with Tim Brand and Eva Goetjes, major revision requested

-- **The Local Influence of Knowledge Production, Pioneers, and Star Researchers on Technology Adoption - Evidence from Cardiovascular Medical Technology**, with Meilin Möllenkamp and Jonas Schreyögg.
+**The Local Influence of Knowledge Production, Pioneers, and Star Researchers on Technology Adoption - Evidence from Cardiovascular Medical Technology**, with Meilin Möllenkamp and Jonas Schreyögg.

 - - -